-Current PhD supervisees
+Current PhD supervisees (my last!)

 Former PhD students, their dissertation topics and current locations

 Lesley Frame (2009).Technological Change in Southwestern Asia: Metallurgical Production Styles and Social Values during the Chalcolithic and Early Bronze Age.
-Lesley's PhD was in Materials Science and Engineering, and was co-supervised by Pam Vandiver and myself.
+Lesley's PhD was in Materials Science and Engineering, and was co-supervised by Pamela Vandiver and myself.
 Her PhD research was funded by NSF Grant 0923714.
-She is currently the director of metallurgical research for the Thermatool Corporation, New Haven, Connecticut.
+She is an Assistant Professor of Materials Science and Engineering at the University of Connecticut.